A Diverse Problem With Many Causes

 - Implement and communicate a clear and consistent returns policy prior to purchase

-- Implement a robust cybersecurity program that monitors and proactively identifies threats and their potential impacts to the organization
+- Implement a robust cybersecurity program that monitors and proactively identifies threats and their potential impacts to the organisation

 - Use data analysis and threat intelligence to anticipate emerging fraud and cybercrime trends

-Shrink in online shopping is recognized as an emerging challenge, and one that will demand loss prevention professionals with highly specialized skills.
+Shrink in online shopping is recognised as an emerging challenge, and one that will demand loss prevention professionals with highly specialised skills.
 Respondents to the 2020 National Retail Security Survey called out analytical (75.4%), computer (36.2%) and cybersecurity (31.9%) skills as specific areas of need in order to support the continued growth and success of loss prevention programs throughout the industry.

 Addressing the Challenges With Long-Term Strategies

 Shrink is a growing problem, and one that is compressing retailers’ ever-tightening bottom line.
 Fortunately, loss prevention experts are seeing success in a multipronged approach to combating shrink.
 By implementing a comprehensive, commonsense mitigation program, which includes staff awareness, field support, and the application of POS technology like biometrics, CCTV and mobile automated real-time audits, retailers can get to the root of the problem and address it effectively within the highest-risk areas.

 Data analysis and benchmarking are also long-term strategies for recognising areas of emerging risk and mitigating them before they get out of hand.
 This is where outsourcing or co-sourcing the loss prevention function can help, especially during times of tightening budgets and stretched resources.

 By tracking the latest shrink trends inside and outside the organisation, implementing swift and effective mitigation techniques where needed most, and getting outside help when warranted, retailers can take on this daunting challenge and reap the benefits of controlling shrink.